How does an ATV charge its battery?

 The Ctek Multi XS 3600 is a cheap charger/tender that works well.

 The acid batteries are the cheapest but cannot handle such a beating that gel batteries can.
-They are prone to spillage, which is not ideal for motorsport or off-road applications.
+They are prone to spillage, which is unsuitable for motorsport or off-road applications.
 Maintaining them can also be quite a hassle.

 The AGM batteries are filled with gel and are practically maintenance-free.
 There is no risk of spillage, and they usually will last a lot longer.
-They cost a bit more to purchase, but the added cost will more than likely pay off in no time for the average ATV owner.
+They cost a bit more, but the added cost will likely pay off for the average ATV owner in no time.

 As for charging, the AGM batteries allow for faster recharge and a slower discharge than the flooded acid-lead batteries.
 This is due to lower internal resistance.